 The same is true when you delete something or format the card in the camera.
 Deleting or formatting does not erase the data.
 It only clears the File Allocation Table (FAT), allowing new data to be written on the card.
 FAT serves as a roadmap for the flash controller.
 This roadmap shows which bits of data make up your photos or videos.
 Without FAT, a flash controller has no clue what to do with all the ones and zeros on the card.
 Data recovery software is designed to restore File Allocation Tables and fix corrupt data, so flash controllers can again make sense of it.

 ProGrade Digital’s advanced Recovery Pro™ software works similarly but is designed specifically for video and photo files.
-While many other programs attempt to recover every possible file type, and often fall short because of it, then Recovery Pro™ focuses solely on photos and videos, making it a go-to tool for professional photographers and cinematographers.
+While many other programs attempt to recover every possible file type, and often fall short because of it, then Recovery Pro™ focuses solely on deleted photo recovery and deleted video recovery, making it a go-to tool for professional photographers and cinematographers.

 Recovery Pro™ is familiar with all the different codecs and recognizes every possible file type that comes out of a modern camera, whether it’s a Sony, Canon, or Nikon.
 So, JPEG or RAW, MP4 or AVCHD, or anything in between, Recovery Pro™ can restore them all.
 Plus, we continuously update the software as new codecs emerge.

-Step 3 – Once green-lighted by the free evaluation software, upgrade to the paid version right from the software and use it to restore your images.
+Once green-lighted by the free evaluation software, upgrade to the paid version right from the software and use it for deleted photo recovery and deleted video recovery.
 It’s just $49.99 for a full-year license, and you can use it to recover an unlimited number of images.

 If you have questions, run into any issues, or if the evaluation software does not turn up favorable results, feel free to email us at email@example.com or call us at 877.219.0203.
 We are always here to help you!